Justice Woman

 Lawyer Woman

-Being a fan of the Batman movies, and Robert Rodriguez's Sin City, I definitely wanted that Gotham/Sin City comic book feel to Justice Woman.
-We accomplished that mostly with the lighting setup in production and color correction in post.
+As a fan of Batman and Robert Rodriguez’s Sin City, I knew I wanted Justice Woman to have that gritty, comic book look.
+We achieved that mostly through production lighting and color correction in post.

 Pulp Sci Fi